 Who is the Witcher and why are we tossing him coins?

-Assuming everyone here has seen The Witcher, but just in case here’s what you need to know.
+Assuming everyone here has seen the first season of The Witcher, but just in case here’s what you need to know.

 Season one saw Geralt roaming the Continent, killing beasts, falling in love with the mysterious sorceress Yennefer, and invoking something called the ‘Law of Surprise’ to bring the young Princess Cirilla under his protection.